-The Emerge project is a new project delivered by Salford Foundation which aims to reduce women’s loneliness, reduce social isolation and increase their wellbeing by developing a peer support programme and creating links within the local community.
+The Emerge project aims to reduce loneliness, social isolation and increase well-being by developing a peer support programme and creating links within the local community.

 Social isolation and loneliness are becoming an increasing problem across all age groups.
 Following the recommendations of the Jo Cox Commission on loneliness, the government have announced a new strategy to tackle loneliness in the UK.